title

 The label looks almost the same as the previous type, but it's different.

-1) The printing type changed to a slightly thicker one.
+1) The font was changed to a slightly thicker one.

-2) The credits at the left portion were changed:
+2) The credits on the left side were changed:

 back ...Back to Parlophone Label Guide page